 Climate change is a pressing global challenge, and reducing our reliance on fossil fuels is paramount.
 Businesses and organisations have a significant role to play in this endeavour.
-Energy management systems (EMS) are emerging as powerful tools for organisations to become more energy-efficient, ultimately contributing to a reduced carbon footprint.
+Energy management systems (EMS) are emerging as powerful tools for organizations to become more energy-efficient, ultimately contributing to a reduced carbon footprint.

 Energy management systems provide a comprehensive approach to monitoring, analysing, and optimising energy consumption across a facility or organisation.